iloveagent57/music-frontend/code-diary.md

 * Tried playing with bootstrap rows and columns, remember you have to check for something to be truthy before trying to map() it into components.
 * CardGroup and Card are more what I want.
-* TODO:
-** get some images loaded into the API response payload.
-** make some kind of container on the side to show rows of songs to click/play ** on show card click, something like `setCurrentPerformance(performance)` ** probably want a dict of performances by identifier, rather than a single list.
-** put the audio player in that side container.
-** pagination
-** search box so we can play things other than moe.